Erin Sharma: Sentence

 On October 26, 2009, Senior U.S. District Judge Patricia C. Fawsett sentenced the 33-year-old Sharma to life in federal prison.
 Rejecting pleas for leniency from Sharma's family, Fawsett said Delano's death was "an expectable result" of the transfer, and that she "took advantage of her superior position" to gain revenge on Delano.
 Therefore, Delano's death amounted to second-degree murder.
 Fawsett also found that Sharma had perjured herself on the witness stand when she disputed Raby's testimony, saying that it ran counter to "the overwhelming evidence" of Sharma's involvement in the crime.
 The perjury finding qualified Sharma for a two-level obstruction of justice upward departure from the federal sentencing guidelines.
 Sharma's attorney said he would file an appeal.
 On August 24, 2010, the Eleventh Circuit of the US Court of Appeals affirmed Sharma's convictions and life sentence.

 The location where Sharma is serving her sentence is something of a mystery.
 According to the Federal Bureau of Prisons website, Sharma, BOP Register #05026-748, is assigned to the Residential Reentry Management Field Office in Phoenix, Arizona; she was previously assigned to the RRM field office in Sacramento, California and then Kansas City, Missouri.
 However, RRMs are not prison facilities, but are merely an administrative designation for federal inmates who are serving their sentences in halfway houses, state and county correctional facilities, or who are on house arrest.
 Since she is serving a life sentence, this designation almost certainly means that she was originally held in a California state prison before being transferred to a Missouri state prison.
 However, a search of the Missouri Department of Corrections inmate database does not reveal anyone being held under her name, and an earlier search of the California Department of Corrections database did not turn up anyone under her name either.
-This suggests she is being held under an alias.
+This suggests she is being held under an alias, which would not be unusual for a former corrections officer.
 A posting on the web site paperdollspenpals.com indicates she is or has been at the Iowa Correctional Institution for Women in Mitchellville, IA.

 Following the fatal assault, McCullah was temporarily transferred to the United States Penitentiary, Florence ADX, the federal supermax prison in Colorado.
 After this he was transferred to the Federal Correctional Institution, Victorville, a medium security facility in California.
 Currently he is serving his sentence in the Special Management Unit at the USP Tucson, Arizona.